Story #3092: As a packager, I have a Pulp packaging guide

 What do you think?

-#12 Updated by email@example.com about 3 years ago
+#12 Updated by firstname.lastname@example.org over 3 years ago

 This documentation is about packaging.
-So I think it would be more appropriate for it to live in the Build guide0
+So I think it would be more appropriate for it to live in the Build guide

-#15 Updated by bmbouter about 3 years ago
+#15 Updated by bmbouter over 3 years ago

 - Checklist item changed from Add documentation about Pulp's setup.py package requirements (see comment 8 for details)) to Add documentation to build guide (docs/contributing/build_guide.rst) about Pulp's setup.py package requirements (see comment 8 for details))